mudassirshaikhji/CelonisAssignment/README.md

 Reports:

-After running the tests, the mochawesome report is available in ~/cypress/reports/html/index.html
+After running the tests, the test report is available in ~/cypress/reports/html/index.html